Cirrus Aircraft: Facilities

-Current headquarters and main manufacturing facilities in Duluth, Minnesota since 1994.
+Current headquarters and main manufacturing facilities in Duluth, Minnesota on the Duluth International Airport since 1994.
 The company now has several facilities in six other states across the US, including its main customer center in Knoxville, Tennessee since 2017.

 Cirrus Aircraft has several operational facilities throughout the United States and Europe.

 The company's first headquarters was located in Baraboo, Wisconsin.
 Since 1994, its headquarters and main manufacturing facilities have been in Duluth, Minnesota.
 In the fall of 2002, Cirrus opened an "aviation incubator" building adjacent to its Duluth headquarters, which it was preparing to buy from the city for US$3.45M in April 2023.

 An additional manufacturing facility, which opened in 1997 and produces the composite components for the planes, is located in Grand Forks, North Dakota.
-The Grand Forks facility was owned by the city of Grand Forks and leased to the company for many years until November 2020, when Cirrus purchased it for US$1.9M, and in 2025, invested US$13M into it with plans to add another 30000 sqft onto the 170000 sqft facility.
+The Grand Forks facility was owned by the city of Grand Forks and leased to the company for many years until November 2020, when Cirrus purchased it for US$1.9M, and in June 2025, invested US$13M into it with plans to add another 30000 sqft onto the 170000 sqft facility, which was completed in August 2026.

 On 27 December 2007, the company secured a lease for a hangar formerly owned by Northwest Airlines (who opened the facility in 1996 and closed it in 2005) at Duluth International Airport.
 The 189000 sqft building was to be used for construction of its new Cirrus Jet.
 Cirrus canceled the lease in 2009 during the height of the Great Recession.
 In February 2022, Minnesota's St. Louis County approved plans for the company to expand back into the building (formerly used by AAR Corp. from 2012 to 2020) as it ramps up production, with the city of Duluth selling it to Cirrus in September of that year for just $1 in exchange for 80 additional jobs at an hourly rate of at least $36.05.
 Cirrus invested US$20M into the facility as its flagship "Innovation Center" to support engineering, design, testing, product development and other technical operations by the company.
 It opened on 26 September 2023.

 In February 2015, Duluth agreed to put up US$6M and asked the state contribute the remaining US$4M to build a US$10M "Paint and Finish Facility" on the Duluth Airport dedicated to the production of SF50s.
 The city would then try to recoup its costs for the facility from lease payments by Cirrus over time.
 The factory opened on 19 December 2016, and was expanded on 15 July 2022.